Back to California

 Scope 1 emissions

-Direct greenhouse gas emissions from sources that are owned or controlled by the reporting entity.
+Direct greenhouse gas emissions from sources that are owned or controlled by the reporting entity, such as fuel burned in company vehicles.

 Scope 2 emissions

-Indirect greenhouse gas emissions from purchased electricity, steam, heating, and cooling consumed by the reporting entity.
+Indirect greenhouse gas emissions resulting from the generation of purchased electricity, steam, heating and cooling consumed by the reporting entity.

 Scope 3 emissions